explorer495/mkdocs-test/docs/diy/1-diy.md

 Like any command station, you will want some kind of throttle but you can start to drive trains with just the basic system and your PC.

+## Getting the DCC-EX Software

+All builds will require the DCC-EX software to be configured and loaded onto the Arduino processor from your PC.
+This is best done using the EX-Installer and the following build instructions assume you have already downloaded and installed this by following the [getting started](/getting-started/10-downloads.md) instructions.

 ## Quick and Easy Arduino Mega

 If you build our standard Mega-based Command station and use our EX-MotorShield8874  and, optionally, the EX-WiFiShield8266 which have been specifically designed to meet our requirements, then you will be up and running quickly.
 [Easy Build Instructions](20-mega-easy.md)